amacado/handelsregister-cli/README.md

 # Usage
 The CLI must be executed using `php` this can be achieved either by locally installing php[^3] or using the provided Docker Container.
-For simplicity reasons the following examples are based on the standalone version.
+For readability the following examples are based on the standalone version.

 ## Parameters and examples
 See a full list of all parameters and options by passing `--help` as option to the CLI.